Merovex/innovators-reading-list/mattis.md

 3. He said in one battle that spanned a week he gave only two orders...

-4. Mother Teresa shook his hand once and said, ``Can you do more?"
+4. Mother Teresa shook his hand once and said, "Can you do more?"
 He thought, `I guess I could.'

 5. Give your intent, the mission over an order, and let them execute---they won't do it your way but they'll get your result.
 This is not benign neglect.